yuqiii-wang/KnowledgeNotes/math/finance/eco_law_fin_knowledge/commercial_banking.md

 * Loan Covenants 贷款契约

 Loan covenants are circumstances or behaviors that a borrower must (or must not) engage in, and they are expressly documented in the credit agreement or loan contract.

+## Commercials

+* white-label product/service

+A white-label product is a product or service produced by one company (the producer) that other companies (the marketers) rebrand to make it appear as if they had made it.

+For example, a compony sells a product without a logo (hence called white-label) and allows its buyer to "stick"/rebrand the buyer's logo so that the product appears as if the buyer has made it.

+* sprawling business

+A company that has grown very large and expanded its operations widely, often characterized by a lack of centralized control and potentially leading to inefficiencies and challenges in management.